 NAME STATUS ROLES AGE VERSION cn-hangzhou.192.168.1.1 Ready <none> 63d v1.12.6-aliyun.1 cn-hangzhou.192.168.1.2 Ready <none> 63d v1.12.6-aliyun.1 virtual-node-eci-0 Ready agent 6m v1.11.2-aliyun-1.0.207 virtual-node-eci-1 Ready agent 1m v1.11.2-aliyun-1.0.207 virtual-node-eci-2 Ready agent 1m v1.11.2-aliyun-1.0.207 virtual-node-eci-3 Ready agent 1m v1.11.2-aliyun-1.0.207

 Delete a virtual node

-In most cases, you do not need to delete virtual nodes because they do not occupy computing resources.
-If you want to delete a virtual node, we recommend that you manually evict or delete the pods that run on the node before you delete the virtual node controller and the node.
-If you delete the virtual node controller before pods are deleted, some pods may fail to be deleted.
+In most cases, you do not need to delete virtual nodes because they do not occupy the computing resources of the cluster.
+To delete a virtual node, we recommend that you manually evict or delete the pods that run on the node before you delete the virtual node controller and the node.
+If you delete the virtual node controller before pods are deleted, some ECIs may fail to be deleted.

 kubectl drain virtual-node-eci-0 ...